NWChemEx/.github/.github/CONTRIBUTING.md

     are not directly paid to do software maintenance on NWChemEx, which means it may take us a while to implement the feature.
 Like bugs, we use GitHub's issue feature for tracking feature requests.
 Please do a quick search to make sure someone else hasn't already suggested the feature.
+If there is an open issue, feel free to add a comment in that issue.
+This will help us to track the need for a feature.
 If the feature is indeed new, then please open a new issue using the "Feature request" template.